 The investment of 10 million kwanzas that Ventura André invested in the clothing, footwear and jewelry business today is reduced to ashes left over from the fire that consumed 32 stores in the Asa Branca market, in the municipality of Cazenga, in Luanda.

 Ventura is one of the owners of one of the stores that burned in the fire that broke out in the early hours of last Saturday.
 With the fire, he lost a large financial sum and an entire life built, as he said, with “a lot of sacrifice” over more than 15 years of sale.
-With debts to be paid, fear of facing the dawn, anxiety and an anguish that has gripped him since the incident, Ventura André says he feels terrified for not knowing where to start his life over again, especially in the current context where everything is very difficult.
+With debts to be paid, fear of facing the dawn, anxiety and an anguish that has gripped him since the incident, Ventura André says he feels terrified for not knowing where to start his life over once more, especially in the current context where everything is very difficult.

 What’s even more disturbing is that part of the 10 million had to be obtained through loans and that they now don’t know how to pay, because they don’t have any money left to start their lives over.
-“All the money I had I invested in the business, just thinking about the festive season.
+“All the money I had I invested in the business, just thinking regarding the festive season.
 As things get difficult at this stage, I took advantage of doing things in advance.
 But, unfortunately, bad luck knocked on my door”, he lamented.

 Jorge Francisco is also another trader who saw, in the early hours of Saturday, everything he built collapsing due to the fire in the Asa Branca market.
-At the beginning of the conversation with OPAIS, Jorge tried to stop his tears, to demonstrate that he was courageous, but they were stronger than his courage, and he then gave in to regrets about a life of uncertainty that he will have to face in the coming years. times.
+At the beginning of the conversation with OPAIS, Jorge tried to stop his tears, to demonstrate that he was courageous, but they were stronger than his courage, and he then gave in to regrets regarding a life of uncertainty that he will have to face in the coming years. times.

 After all, he says he also lost 4 million and 500 thousand kwanzas with the total business he had in stock and which burned down in the flames.
 “Do what?
-Now I just have to regret it, because from now on I don’t even know how to start my life over again.
+Now I just have to regret it, because from now on I don’t even know how to start my life over once more.
 I have been selling clothes and shoes for over ten years.
 But now the misfortune has happened”, he said.

 Markets in danger